+The tolerances shall be respected between the start of the functional part of the test and the system intervention.
 From the start of the functional part until the subject vehicle has avoided the collision or the subject vehicle has passed the impact point with the pedestrian target there shall be no adjustment to any control of the subject vehicle by the driver other than slight adjustments to the steering control to counteract any drifting.

-The test prescribed above shall be carried out with a 6-year old child pedestrian "soft target" defined in 6.3.2.
+The test prescribed above shall be carried out with a child pedestrian "soft target" defined in 6.3.2.

 - 6.6.2.
-The timing for the collision warning modes referred to in paragraph 5.5.1. above shall comply with the provisions of paragraph 5.2.2.1. - [6.7.
+The assessment of the impact speed shall be based on the actual contact point between the target and the vehicle, taking into account the vehicle shape without additional protective equipment as permitted per paragraph 6.2.4. - 6.7.
+(Reserved) - 6.7.
 Warning and Activation Test with a Bicycle Target - 6.7.1.
-Crossing scenario - 6.7.1.1.
-The subject vehicle shall approach the impact point with the bicycle target in a straight line for at least two seconds prior to the functional part of the test with a subject vehicle to impact point centreline offset of not more than 0.1 m.
+The subject vehicle shall approach the impact point with the bicycle target in a straight line for at least two seconds prior to the functional part of the test with an anticipated subject vehicle to crankshaft of the bicycle impact point centreline offset of not more than 0.1 m.